Communications and Media Intern

 Location: Boston, MA

-- Spring: January to May, 2014.
-A minimum commitment of 15-20 hours /week with occasional additional hours for events is required.
+- Fall (Sept- Dec) and Spring (Jan- May): A minimum commitment of 15-20 hours per week with occasional additional hours for events is required.
 Days are flexible depending on student schedule and internship manager needs.

 Compensation: This is an unpaid internship, however, a transportation stipend of $200 will be provided and students may receive course credit for their internship.